bajuwa/RoboKitty/EightBitTunes/README.md

 This library will break/error or display undefined behaviour if:<br>
 - The K - Key Header is not the last header (either in the initial header set or the mid-tune header changes)<br>

+Note: This library is still in development and is potentially unstable.
+Some known bugs include incorrect tempo parsing and some undefined behaviours with certain extra characters.